fabian-gubler/bachelor-thesis/README.md

 # Tasks and Milestones

 ## 1. Preparatory measures
+All things necessary to make writing the bachelor tesis easier

 ### Structuring Writing Process
 - [ ] Preliminary Table of Contents
 - [ ] Estimate length of sections